MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-connect-tools.md

 ---
-title: Connect to datasets in Power BI Premium with tools
+title: Connect to Power BI Premium datasets with client applications and tools (Preview)
 description: Describes how to connect to datasets in Power BI Premium with tools.
 author: minewiskan
 ms.author: owend